Handling Secure Printed Materials

 Printed test items or passages, including embossed braille printouts and scratch paper, must be collected and inventoried at the end of each test session and then immediately destroyed securely according to LEA and ELPAC policies or procedures.

-DFAs that were printed for test examiners after being downloaded from the password-protected TOMS must be kept in a securely locked room or locked cabinet when not in use.
+DFAs that were printed for TEs after being downloaded from the password-protected TOMS must be kept in a securely locked room or locked cabinet when not in use.
 Once testing is completed, these must be immediately securely destroyed according to LEA policies and procedures, ELPAC policies and procedures, or policies and procedures from both sources.